« Back to Grants for Maine Residents

 What can an Alfond Grant be used for?+

-Alfond Grants can be used at eligible higher education institutions.
+An Alfond Grant can be used at eligible higher education institutions.
 These include all accredited post-secondary institutions that are eligible to participate in Federal student aid programs – public universities, private college, graduate schools and vocational schools — even some schools that are outside the United States.
 The funds do not need to be used at a schools in Maine.

 Generally, you can use these funds to pay for qualified higher education expenses- the big ticket items like tuition, room & board (if enrolled at least half time) – even books and supplies – including computers!³